 Online queries, uncertain supply.
-In sponsored search, allocations must be made online in response to user queries, and some of the previous literature has focused on this aspect of the problem (e.g., [20, 19]).
-Perhaps the ideas in this paper could be used to help make online allocation decisions using (unreliable) estimates of the supply, a setting considered in [19], with game-theoretic considerations.
+In sponsored search, allocations must be made online in response to user queries, and some of the previous literature has focused on this aspect of the problem (e.g., [21, 20]).
+Perhaps the ideas in this paper could be used to help make online allocation decisions using (unreliable) estimates of the supply, a setting considered by Mahdian et al. [20], with game-theoretic considerations.